 A can-do attitude at the workplace has the ability to boost your team’s morale and encourages everyone in the team to collectively and whole-heartedly work towards a common goal.
 However, having a positive attitude even when life hands you lemons is a work in progress for many of us, me included.
 The good news is, like with any habit, it can be developed with a little work.

 If the crisis has taught me one thing, it is that while none of us are immune to its implications, we all have it in us to adapt to the tough situations at hand, develop strategies to pivot and thrive no matter where we are.
-I am looking forward to taking the lessons I have learnt, the good and the bad, into this new phase in my life!
+I am looking forward to taking the lessons I have learnt from the stay home measures, the good and the bad, into this new phase in my life!